johnalison/obsidian-notes/Journal/11 September 2024 Wednesday.md

 - Push/merge
 - Rerunning all synthetic datasets on **cmslpc343**... **117m19.837s**
 - Finish draft of MC subsampler
+- Move order of MC corrections for declustering (should only affect signal cutflow)

 Will move Chris Quigg meeting to Friday.